tejasdudhe/NimapTask/README.md

 # **Nimap Java Machine Test**

 ## **Overview**
-This is a Spring Boot application that demonstrates CRUD (Create, Read, Update, Delete) operations on a MySQL database.
+This is a Spring Boot application that demonstrates CRUD (Create, Read, Update, Delete) operations on a Oracle database.
 The project is built using Hibernate for ORM, JPA for data persistence, and is configured to use a Orcale database.

 ---